 If you haven’t observed this already, I love the concept of taking a cruise.
-Waking up in a new destination with a list of activities to chose from and fresh islands ready to explore.
+Waking up in a new destination with a list of activities to choose from and fresh islands ready to explore.
 At least that’s what you get a Caribbean cruise with P&O Cruises, together with gorgeous sunshine, crystal clear waters, wildlife and rum punch.

 In my view it’s also the best way to see as many destinations as possible in the Caribbean on a reasonable budget.
 You get a feel for each island, and if you like them enough, you can go back.
 And you don’t have the expense of hotel costs.
-Cruises often work out remarkably reasonable compared to Caribbean package holidays.
+Cruises often work out remarkably reasonably compared to Caribbean package holidays.

 If you like to watch videos of the trip rather than reading, skip down to the videos section at the bottom of my article!